cmeeren/Faqt/CONTRIBUTING.md

 - Provide as much relevant info as possible.
 - If it's a bug report, provide a minimal repro.
 See StackOverflow's [How to create a Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example).
-  Make code more readable by placing it in Markdown code blocks with the language `f#` or `fsharp` to get syntax
+  In issue descriptions, make code more readable by placing it in Markdown code blocks with the language `f#` or `fsharp` to get syntax highlighting:
-  highlighting:
   ``````md
   ```f#
   let f a b = a + b